 11: Clean the actuator front seal lip with something like 3M General Purpose Adhesive Cleaner

 #08984.
 This will let the activator rubber seal tightly against the actuator lip.

 12: Now install the front actuator seal over the rod and onto the actuator seal lip.
 A small amount of spray silicone on the rubber seal will ease installation.
 Carefully tuck it into place using a small screwdriver.

 13. Replace the actuator seal retaining ring.
 Use a pair of needle nose pliers to re-crimp the prongs back into place.
 After this is in place, re-install the pivot pin nut onto the actuator rod.
 (You did remember how many turns it originally had) Now replace the Corvette headlight actuators and reassemble the headlight assemblies in reverse of the disassembly procedures.

 14: While we were at it, we replaced all of our Corvette’s headlight door vacuum hoses and Ts.
 The set supplied by Zip Corvette Parts is color coded just like the originals.

 15: A vacuum diagram is supplied with each kit but we also suggest using your shop manual for proper routing and color identifications.
 If you do not have a shop manual, you can purchase one from Zip Products.
 Update: You can now download all the Zip vacuum hose diagrams from their website here.
-Click on installation instructions under the kit that fits your year Corvette.
+Click on product documents under the kit that fits your year Corvette for installation instructions.

 16: It is a good idea to also replace the headlight vacuum reserve check valve air filter.
 We felt since we were replacing all of the hoses, this should also be replaced.